 3. Vitamin A

 Vitamin A is vital for strengthening bones, bones, bones, teeth, and nails.
 It is likewise a famous antioxidant.
-This ensures that the damage resulting from radicals have been expelled from inside the body.
+This ensures that the damage resulting from radicals has been expelled from inside the body.
 In the event you would consider preferably vegan options, vitamin A is identified in foods such as grapefruit, spinach, yams, as well as apples.
 Besides, it can be utilized, including milk, liver, and eggs in meat and non-vegan options.

 4. Vitamin C